Now the knees are shot, but I am not. Fingers to keys, and a microphone close at hand, let’s tell a story or three.

 My husband and I live in the Green Mountains of southern Vermont just miles from the Massachusetts' border.
 If you find yourself on a narrow dirt road in these hills, then you are two left turns from our place.

 Whilst my adventuring has slowed a bit.
-I am no longer ripping telemark turns down glaciated and snow-covered Alaskan mountains at stupid speeds, we did enjoy a week on the Lancaster Canal in England during the spring of 2019.
+I am no longer ripping telemark turns down glaciated and snow-covered Alaskan mountains at stupid speeds.
+I am no longer a certified ski instructor for any discipline.
+I used to teach telemark, Nordic, alpine, and adaptive skiing during my years in Alaska.
+More recently, we enjoyed a week on the Lancaster Canal in England during the spring of 2019.
 A self-driving hire boat that got passed by many walkers, all runners, and anyone pedaling a bicycle.

 Blog entries, short stories, podcasts, and novels are my means of telling stories: From “once upon a time”, to “Chapter 2”, I enjoy clicking words together.
 I continue to strive to finish stories that encourage a chuckle, a thought, and surprise.

-Maybe freezing my anatomy off was not enough.
-Fat and forty-two, I deployed to Iraq for a year as a civilian member of the U.S. Army’s Fourth Infantry Division.
+Maybe freezing my anatomy off in Alaska was not enough.
+At forty-one, I deployed to Iraq for a year as a civilian member of the U.S. Army’s Fourth Infantry Division.

 EMS Agency Chief

 Upon my return from Iraq, I started a non-profit rescue service in rural Vermont.
 I went back to school to earn my EMT (second time), then my paramedic.
 Then became a critical-care paramedic.
-I worked as a paid professional and an unpaid volunteer in this hills.
+I worked as a paid professional and an unpaid volunteer in these hills.
 In 2017, I left the volunteer fire company and let my medical certificates/licenses expire.
+Between my years as a kid on urban ambulances in Metro-Boston then another decade in rural New England, I’d had enough.

 May there always be an open corner of the quilt for the next adventure, and a place to publish the story.